alexjurkiewicz/acts/README.rst

 Introduction
 ------------
 ACTS is a minimal shell script that creates backups with Tarsnap.
-Some points (and reasons) on the design:
+Some design goals:

 * Just backup, no restore.

-* Simplicity is a design goal.

 * Calendar-based backup schedule.

-* Inflexible backup schedule.
+* Inflexible rotation schedule.

-The feature list:

-* Inflexible backup schedule (run daily)

-* Inflexible backup retention (keeps 30 daily backups, 12 monthly backups, all yearly backups)

-* Small code footprint
+* Portable, small code footprint.

 Usage
 -----